 It can seem like staying informed about breast health requires learning a whole new language, especially when it comes to the many types of breast cancer and the terms that describe them.
 Is it invasive or non-invasive?
 Metastatic?
 Recurrent?
 Ductal?
 Lobular?
 What do all these words even mean?!

 Different types can exhibit different breast cancer symptoms and require different kinds of treatment.
 Since breast health education is our mission here at The Maurer Foundation, let’s go through a brief outline of the various types of breast cancer.

 Where Breast Cancer Begins

 The area in the breast where cancer begins can determine how it behaves.
-There are several sites where cancer can begin, but the most common include the milk ducts, the milk-producing lobules, and connective tissues.
+There are several sites where cancer can begin, but the most common include the milk ducts, the milk-producing The place within the breast where milk is manufactured in the breast., and connective tissues.
 The most common type of breast cancer is ductal carcinoma, or cancer beginning in the milk ducts that carry milk from the lobules to the nipple.

 Whether Breast Cancer Spreads

 This is a very important distinction: whether a cancer is invasive or non-invasive (also known as in situ) indicates if it has spread beyond its place of origin.
 In situ means “in the original place”, and many types of breast cancer use the abbreviation “IS” in their names to describe whether they are invasive or not.
 For instance, ductal carcinoma has two subtypes, “DCIS” (“ductal carcinoma in situ” and “IDC” (invasive ductal carcinoma).

 Invasive cancers, as you might guess, spread outside the duct or lobule where they began, infiltrating the surrounding tissue and even moving to other parts of the body.
 Sometimes non-invasive breast cancers are described as pre-cancerous because they might eventually become invasive cancers.
 This is why early detection is one of the most important tools we have against breast cancer!